 Ben Miller

-I am the lead developer for the the Rydberg Interactive Quantum Module (RydIQule), an open-source tool for research labs to model a broad range of Quantum Sensing experiments.
-Currently, my interests include quantum sensing and information (including understanding its limitations), software tools for scientific modelling, and science education.
+Lead developer for the the Rydberg Interactive Quantum Module (RydIQule), an open-source tool for research labs to model a broad range of Quantum Sensing experiments.
+Working for the Army Research Lab researching Quantum Sciences.
+Passion for bridging the gap between physics and software, and building open tools to accelerate research.
+Current interests include quantum technology (including its limitations) and classical simulation of quantum circuits.

 Sessions